 Whisky is usually diluted with water before it’s bottled, following distillation and maturation in casks.
-Cask strength, scandalously, hits the bottle straight from the casks.
+Cask strength, scandalously, hits the bottle straight from the barrels.

-Barrel strength and overproof are two more expressions of the strength of the liquid.
+Barrel strength and overproof are two more expressions to denote the liquid’s strength.
 Historically, alcohol was ‘proofed’ by mixing it with gunpowder.
-If the alcohol content was over 50%, the gunpowder would ignite and seamen would happily accept their overproofed Rum.
-ABV is usually half the overproof figure, thus 100 proof is 50% ABV.
+If the alcohol content were over 50%, the gunpowder would ignite and seamen would happily accept their overproof Rum.
+ABV is usually half the overproof figure; thus100 proof is 50% ABV.

 There's more Whisky in the bottle

 In general, Whisky is diluted to cut costs, both for the producer (mostly for tax) and the consumer.
 Therefore, cask strength Spirits tend to hail from premium ranges, as the producer can fill fewer bottles per cask, and the consumer is purchasing more Whisky, in its purest form, per bottle.

 Why drink Cask Strength Whisky?

 Cask strength Whisky offers an experience akin to sipping straight from the barrel with a straw.
 Consequently, it is championed by hardy purists, who crave a natural and powerful Spirit.